christianalfoni/reactx/docs/02_core_patterns.md

 ## Nesting and composing

-Separating objects and factories and composing them back together makes your code more readable, increases reusability and improves testability.
+Separating factories and composing them back together makes your code more readable, increases reusability and improves testability.

 You can compose by simply: